Board: /diy/

 Companty thst starts with bis and ends with sel seems to own the market on these but idk if theyre any good they seem kind of too cheap to be true

-I dont know how to make this post seem less like spam I've been training tae kwon do for some time and I saw that there is a necessity of recreating some sort of detection on the armor.
+I've been training tae kwon do for some time and I saw that there is a necessity of recreating some sort of detection on the armor.
 To give more context, in the major competitions, there are sensors in the armor that are responsible for detecting contact and the amount of force applied.
 I'm wondering if I can replicate it with an arduino and want tips on this.

 What I've found so far is that it is possible to use FSR sensors, but they are not good for measuring a scale of force.
 So I should be able to use load cells with an Arduino and a HX711 amplifier module.

-Any tips on doing this whole project?
-Hardest part for me might be inserting it all inside the armor. these are the dumbest mfers, just gaping at you. fuck off, there is nothing to see.
 So I've been replacing all my outdoor frost freeze spigots and I've come to my hot/cold and need some ideas/advice

 They are connected to pex that goes underground and runs to my outdoor kitchen.
 I'd like to redo this in a way that doesn't look so fucking rigged.